bihealth/bih-cluster/bih-cluster/docs/misc/ondemand-portal.md

 !!! important "Status / Stability"

-    :test_tube: OnDemand Support is **EXPERIMENTAL** on the BIH HPC.
+    OnDemand Support is currently in **beta** phase on the BIH HPC.

-    In case of any questions, please send an email to hpc-helpdesk@bihealth.de but please understand that we cannot provide comprehensive support for it as of now.
+    In case of any issues, please send an email to hpc-helpdesk@bihealth.de.

 To allow for better interactive works, BIH HPC administration has setup an  [Open OnDemand (OOD)](https://openondemand.org/) portal web server.